Bonding, Structure, and Resonance

 Now, recall that for any given quantum number, s orbitals are lower in energy than p orbitals.
 The electrons in s orbitals are held more closely to the nucleus than electrons in p orbitals.
 Take a look at the relative bond lengths and strengths for each of these six situations.

-General principle – the more s character the bond has, the more tightly held the bond will be.
+General principle – the more s character the bond has, the more tightly held the electrons will be.
+[Note 1]

 Now, the number of π bonds that can form will be dependent on the number of unhybridized p orbitals available – 1 for sp2 hybridized carbons, 2 for sp hybridized carbons (the two π bonds will be at right angles to each other in the latter case).